 Lamiaceae (family name)

-Forage for Pollinators: This can be a major honey plant, producing abundant Nectar for Honeybees (even in the UK where this can be grown field-scale), and also short-tongued and long-tongued Bumblebees and Solitary bees.
+Forage for Pollinators: This is a major forage plant, producing abundant Nectar for Long and Short-tongued Bumblebees, Honeybees (even in the UK where this can be grown field-scale), also Solitary bees, Buterflies and Moths.
 The flowers are pollinated by Bees and Butterflies.

 Flowering time: June, July, August.